Makes single crust for 9" pie

 When ready to use dough, roll it out on a lightly floured surface, transfer to pie plate, flute as desired, prick all over with fork, and bake at 400 degrees until golden brown (if preparing for prebaked shell; or follow recipe instructions if using for a baked filling).

-I have also made the crust using all coconut oil, no butter or shortening, 8 tablespoons total.
-See this post for more information.
+*I have made this crust using all coconut oil, no butter or shortening, 8 tablespoons total.
+See this post for more information on making an all-coconut oil pie crust.

 Homemade Pie Crust may have been taken to some of these fun parties!